The 6 Worst Thyroid Disruptors in Your Home

 The thyroid is an endocrine gland located in the neck.
 It uses iodine, tyrosine, selenium and other nutrients from the foods you eat to make two main hormones: Triiodothyronine (T3) + Thyroxine (T4).
 These hormones are critical to your overall health because they regulate the body’s metabolism, digestive function, mood and energy.
 A well-functioning thyroid is also critical for fertility and hormonal balance, since thyroid output is closely linked to female reproductive health.

-Unfortunately, hypothyroidism is becoming exceptionally common in my practice with hundreds of new cases diagnosed in my practice in past 5 years.
+Unfortunately, hypothyroidism is becoming exceptionally common in with hundreds of new cases diagnosed in my practice in past 5 years.
 While genetics can play a role, thyroid issues may also be triggered by seemingly innocent everyday products hiding out in your home.
 From toxic personal care products, to environmental pollutants I always urge my hypothyroid + Hashimoto’s patients eliminate following 6 thyroid disrupting chemicals from their homes ASAP:

 NON-STICK CHEMICALS